 NVQ Level 3

-Here at Options Skills, we can offer our NVQ Level 3 Electrical Training Course to people all around the country.
+Here at Options Skills, we deliver our NVQ Level 3 Electrical Training Course to people all around the country.
 Made up of three easy-to-follow steps, it won’t be long before you’re a qualified electrician.

 How Long Does It Take To Become A Qualified Electrician?

 Motivation and hard work are essential when training to become a qualified electrician.
-Regardless of how long it may take you to get qualified, it’s crucial to remain committed.
+Regardless of how long you may take to qualify, remaining committed is crucial.

-If you can focus solely on training and complete your course full-time, you could be qualified within 12-18 months.
+If you can focus solely on training and complete your course full-time, you could become a qualified electrician within 12-18 months.

-If you’re planning to train around existing commitments, whether that’s another job or family responsibility, it may take a bit longer.
+However, it may take longer if you’re planning to train around existing commitments, whether that’s another job or family responsibility.